Rental Property Cash Flow Calculator

 Practical Tips

 - The 50% rule says operating expenses (excluding mortgage) typically equal 50% of gross rent.
-Use this as a quick sanity check.
+Use this as a quick sanity check. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Always include vacancy and maintenance reserves even if the property is currently occupied and in good shape.
 These expenses WILL occur.
+Experienced professionals consistently cite this as one of the most important practices that separates successful outcomes from costly failures in this field.

 - A cash-flow-positive property can still be a bad investment if the cash-on-cash return is too low.
 Compare against alternative investments.
+Document your comparisons in a spreadsheet with dates and sources, as having all options laid out side-by-side makes the final decision more objective and defensible.

 - Self-managing saves the 8-12% management fee but costs your time.
-Value your time realistically.
+Value your time realistically. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Increasing rent by $100/month adds $1,200/year directly to cash flow.
 Small improvements that justify higher rent can have outsized ROI.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

 Frequently Asked Questions